My research interests revolve around questions of state-society relations, state transformation, governance, political

 the politics of sovereignty and intervention

 international economic sanctions

-I am happy to discuss ideas with prospective students - please email me with a short (say, 6-page) research proposal
+I am happy to discuss ideas with prospective students - please email me with a short (2,000 word) research proposal

 and your CV.
 However, for procedural information on how to apply for doctoral studies at Queen Mary, please see the

 My current PhD students are: